Charklik (ancient settlement): History

-Charklik was the name for an ancient settlement of the kingdom of Loulan Kingdom (later renamed Shanshan) from at least as far back as the 1st century BCE.
+Charklik was the name for an ancient settlement of the kingdom of Kroraina (Chinese: Loulan; later Shanshan) from at least as far back as the 1st century BCE.

 During the latter part of the Former Han and throughout the Later Han the capital of the kingdom of Shanshan was known as Yüni (扜泥), thought to have been located near the present town of Ruoqiang at Charklik.